top of page

 Penny Geiszler’s bear collection.

-In fact, I told my mother I didn’t want her bears and salt and pepper shakers, so she got rid of them.
-Years later, I kick myself for not taking time to preserve her life by photographing each item and then record the stories behind each piece.
-Within each piece are elements of her personal history, which I no longer have access to.
+In fact, I told my mother I didn't want her bears and salt and pepper shakers, so she got rid of them.
+Years later, I kick myself for not taking the time to preserve her life by photographing each item and recording the stories behind each piece.
+Within each piece are elements of her personal history, which I can no longer access.

 DON’T let that happen to you.